 Dark chocolate contain flavonols that dilate blood vessels, which reduces blood pressure.
 According to a recent study by the University of Adelaide, Australia, eating dark chocolate reduces blood pressure by 5mm.
 Dark chocolate also contains anti-oxidants and promotes heart health.
 But be careful not to over indulge; having about 2 – 3 pieces a day is fine.

-They are packed with potassium and vitamin C. High blood pressure is caused due to excess salt or sodium.
-Sodium causes water retention and bloating and potassium helps counter this effect.
+They are packed with potassium and vitamin C. Excess salt or sodium worsens hypertension.
+Sodium causes water retention and bloating; potassium helps counter this effect.
 For maintaining normal body functions, it is important that your potassium consumption should exceed your consumption of sodium.
 To derive maximum benefit from oranges, eat the fruit whole.

 Milk contains an essential protein called casein, which has proved its efficacy in protecting the heart.
 It is also rich in potassium, calcium and vitamins.
 As per DASH [Dietary Approaches to Stop Hypertension] recommendations, having three glasses of low-fat milk every day is highly beneficial.